‘Abortion Talks’: How six women found respect despite disagreement

 Ms. Fowler, an Episcopal priest and member of the board of directors for the Planned Parenthood League of Massachusetts, came to the talks somewhat more prepared – or so she thought.

 “I had been participating in dialogue talks with our church – we called them “sacred conversations” – to develop ways to talk across differences.
 So when this program came up, I was very honored to be selected.
-This is part of my calling, part of my ministry… I knew what to expect, and yet I didn’t.”
+This is part of my calling, part of my ministry. ...
+I knew what to expect, and yet I didn’t.”

 All three pro-life participants were Roman Catholic, which put Fowler – as the only pro-choice member of faith – in a uniquely uncomfortable position.